Overview

 The story of Carrolup

-The striking and accomplished works created by the children, with no training and only basic materials, astounded the local community and caught the eye of visiting English philanthropist, Florence Rutter.
-Compelled by her visit to the Settlement and the living conditions of the children, Rutter bought a number of drawings and organised for many of them to be exhibited and sold around Europe, with proceeds sent back to Carrolup for the benefit of the children.
-Rutter’s intention was to further resource an expansion of the Carrolup school’s cultural activities to benefit the Aboriginal children as directly as possible.
+In 1949 the artworks caught the eye of visiting English philanthropist, Florence Rutter.
+Compelled by her visit to Carrolup, Rutter bought a number of drawings and organised for them to be exhibited and sold in Australia, New Zealand and Europe.
+Her intention was to further resource an expansion of the Carrolup school’s cultural activities to benefit the children as directly as possible.
+Despite the success of the Whites and international acclaim of the artists, in 1950, at the request of the Department of Native Affairs the school at Carrolup closed.

 There they sat in storage at the University’s Picker Art Gallery for almost 50 years until they were recognised by visiting Australian professor, Howard Morphy, in 2004.

-This chance rediscovery of a unique historical collection of such profound cultural significance in New York created headlines around the world.
-Appreciating their significance, Colgate University decided to repatriate the works back to Nyungar country, and after consulting with local Nyungar elders, entrusted the custodial responsibilities to Curtin University through its John Curtin Gallery.
+This chance rediscovery of a unique historical collection of such profound cultural significance in New York, it created headlines around the world.
+Appreciating their significance, Colgate University sought to repatriate the works back home and after consulting with local Noongar Elders, entrusted the custodial responsibilities to Curtin University through John Curtin Gallery.

-In 2013, the artworks finally came home to Country.
+In a moving ceremony in 2013 the 122 treasured artworks finally returned home to Country.

 Discover more